whummer/terraform-provider-snowflake/docs/resources/current_organization_account.md

 !> **Caution: Preview Feature** This feature is considered a preview feature in the provider, regardless of the state of the resource in Snowflake.
 We do not guarantee its stability.
 It will be reworked and marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add the relevant feature name to `preview_features_enabled` field in the [provider configuration](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs#schema).
 Please always refer to the [Getting Help](https://github.com/snowflakedb/terraform-provider-snowflake?tab=readme-ov-file#getting-help) section in our Github repo to best determine how to get help for your questions.

-!> **Warning** During create operation every parameter and policy that is not set in the resource will be unset on the organization account.
-However, if you pass the incorrect `name` field, it will return an error, and no changes will be made to the account until a correct name is passed.
+!> **Warning** Create in this resource works differently from other resources as it doesn't create anything on the Snowflake side.
+It works mostly as import, nothing will be created or altered during it, only the `name` field will be validated to ensure it matches the current organization account name.
+It's done this way, because of the Terraform limitation which prevents us from presenting planned modifications on the Snowflake side during resource creation.

 !> **Warning** This resource requires warehouse to be in the context.
 To use this resource, specify a default warehouse in the provider configuration or on the user used in the configuration.

-!> **Warning** This resource shouldn't be used with `snowflake_current_account`, `snowflake_object_parameter` (with `on_account` field set), and `snowflake_account_parameter` resources in the same configuration, as it may lead to unexpected behavior.
+!> **Warning** This resource shouldn't be used with `snowflake_current_account`, `snowflake_object_parameter` (with `on_account` field set), and `snowflake_account_parameter` resources in the same configuration pointing to the same account, as it may lead to unexpected behavior.
 Unless they're used to manage the following parameters that are not supported by `snowflake_current_organization_account`: ENABLE_CONSOLE_OUTPUT, ENABLE_PERSONAL_DATABASE, PREVENT_LOAD_FROM_INLINE_URL.
 They are not supported, because they are not in the [official parameters documentation](https://docs.snowflake.com/en/sql-reference/parameters).
 Once they are publicly documented, they will be added to the `snowflake_current_organization_account` resource.

 !> **Warning** This resource shouldn't be also used with `snowflake_account_password_policy_attachment`, `snowflake_network_policy_attachment` resources in the same configuration to manage policies on the current account, as it may lead to unexpected behavior.

 -> **Note** On removal, the resource will unset all account properties.
 To remove the resource without unsetting properties, use [terraform state rm](https://developer.hashicorp.com/terraform/cli/commands/state/rm) command.

 -> **Note** You can manage only one such resource **per organization**.
-More instances on one account could cause unexpected behavior.
+More instances in one organization could cause unexpected behavior.

+-> **Note** Moving organization accounts to different regions is not supported by the provider due to Snowflake and Terraform limitations.

 # snowflake_current_organization_account (Resource)